jetyue04/Power_Outages_Impact/README.md

     - REPLACE WITH NAN VALUES

-In summation: The data cleaning steps transformed raw data into a structured and analyzable format.
+In summation: the data cleaning steps transformed raw data into a structured and analyzable format.
 By filling missing values, combining date and time columns, calculating outage durations, and standardizing categorical data, we ensured that the dataset is ready for meaningful analysis.
 These steps were essential for achieving accurate and reliable insights into the characteristics and severity of major power outages, ultimately aiding in the identification of risk factors for future outages.

 #### The first 5 rows of our cleaned data: